-A side mounted WPS button can be used to automatically connect to your router or a manual option is available where you connect to its default WI-Fi signal and it will automatically take you to a setup page when you open your browser.
+A side-mounted WPS button can be used to connect to your router automatically.
+Alternatively, a manual option is available where you connect to its default WI-Fi signal and it will automatically take you to a setup page when you open your browser.

 Performance is great, quite possibly due to the lack of competing wireless bands to deal with.
 The D-Link came in second at 7m (22.4Mbps) and fourth at 20m (13.6Mbps).

 For an extender that can be had for as little as £20 it’s a great option if you only need 2.4GHz extension.